Bet You Can't Hit Me! The Science of Catapult Statistics

 - Compare the mean and standard deviation for each of your experiments.
 Does one set of data have a smaller standard deviation?
 If so, this indicates that those settings were more reliable.
 Why do you think that happened?

 - Construct histograms for both of your data sets.
 Remember that the standard deviation will correspond to how "spread out" the histogram looks.
 You may also need to adjust the bin size of your histogram.
 For example, say that for more than 50 shots, your shortest distance was 58 inches and your longest was 72 inches.
 Your histogram might not look right if you have a bar for every one-inch increment — it may be better to have larger "bins", such as 58 to 61 inches, 61 to 64 inches, 64 to 67 inches, and so forth.
-If you need more help understanding this concept, refer to Science Buddies' Catapult FAQ.
+If you need more help understanding this concept, refer to the FAQ on histograms below.

 - Does your data look normally distributed?
 Are your histograms symmetric, or skewed to one side?
 Can you explain why they look the way they do?